martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 QUIC by dramatically improving the secrecy of QUIC Initial Packets.
 However, there are new attacks against this mechanism.

+## First-Connection Privacy {#first-connection}

+As version aliasing requires one connection over a standard QUIC version to acquire initial state, this initial connection leaks some information about the true target.

+The client MAY alter its Initial Packet (e.g., its ALPN field) to sanitize sensitive information and obtain another aliased version before proceeding with its true request.
+Advice for the Outer ClientHello in Section 10.5 of {{ECHO}}
+applies here.
+When using this technique, the client MUST allow the handshake to complete, and verify the 1RTT keys are correct through exchange of a PING or other frame, to authenticate and verify the integrity of the resulting version aliasing parameters.

+Servers that support version aliasing SHOULD be liberal about the Initial Packet content they receive, keeping the connection open long enough to deliver their transport parameters, to support this mechanism.

+See also {{?I-D.duke-quic-protected-initial}} for a means of extending privacy guarantees to the first connection.
+Note that if this results in a version negotiation packet, that signals that the server has lost the state associated with these mechanisms (however, see {{version-downgrade}}), and the client has no recourse but the technique described in this section.

 ## Version Downgrade {#version-downgrade}

 A countermeasure against version aliasing is the downgrade attack.
 Middleboxes may drop a packet containing a random version and imitate the server's failure to correctly process it.
 Clients and servers are required to implement
-{{QUIC-VERSION-NEGOTIATION}} to detect downgrades.
+{{QUIC-VN}} to detect downgrades.

-Note that downgrade detection only works after receiving a response from the server.
+Note that downgrade detection only works after receiving an authenticated response from the server.
 If a client immediately responds to a Version Negotiation Packet with an Initial Packet with a standard version number, it will have exposed its request in a format readable to observers before it discovers if the Version Negotiation Packet is authentic.
 A client SHOULD wait for an interval to see if a valid response comes from the server before assuming the version negotiation is valid.
-The client MAY also alter its Initial Packet (e.g., its ALPN field) to sanitize sensitive information and obtain another aliased version before proceeding with its true request.

-Servers that support version aliasing SHOULD be liberal about the Initial Packet content they receive, keeping the connection open long enough to deliver their transport parameters, to support this mechanism.
+Even after such an interval, the client should consider the safeguards in {{first-connection}}.

 ## Retry Injection {#retry-injection}